 Following the NFL draft and subsequent free agency period, the New England Patriots currently have 89 of a possible 90 players under contract.
 However, only 53 of them will be able to survive roster cutdowns on September 5 and ultimately make the active team.
 Over the course of spring and summer, just like we have in years past, we will take a look at the players fighting for those spots to find out who has the best chances of helping the Patriots keep their dynasty alive in Year One after Tom Brady.

-Today, the series continues with one of the most experienced players on New England’s roster.
+Today, the series continues with a member of the Patriots’ wide receiver group.

 Position: Wide receiver

 Jersey number: 10